Thephelpster/CI_PP1_CF/README.md

 ## Project Description

-The Campervan Factory is where you can go to find information about what products the company offers.
+The Campervan Factory website is where you can go to find information about what products the company offers.
 The site shows examples of the conversions that are produced, history of the company and the means to be able to get in contact to start the process of buying a campervan.

 ## Project Aims